 The Institute is the beneficiary of both charitable remainder and perpetual trusts held and administered by others and interests in certain estates bequeathed by donors.
 The fair value of the Institute's interests in charitable and perpetual trusts is calculated by multiplying the Institute's percentage interest by the fair value of trust assets.
 The carrying value of the Institute's interest in such trusts is adjusted for changes in the fair values of the underlying assets.
 Remainder interests are recognized in contribution revenues at the date the trusts are established.
-Distributions from perpetual trusts are recorded as contributed by the trustee.
-Interests in estates are recognized based on estimates of cash flows from estate settlements at the time such cash flows are probable and reasonably estimable.
+Distributions from perpetual trusts are recognized based on estimates of cash flows from estate settlements at the time such cash flows are probable and reasonably estimable.
 Beneficial interests totaled \$22,379 and \$26,517 at September 30, 2015 and 2014, respectively, and are included in prepaid expenses and other assets in the balance sheets.